guiyep/react-lightning-context/README.md

 ## Libraries comparison

 The bordered area is where the element is re-rendered.
-In the examples, the button is updating only one of the properties in the internal C0ntext value.
+In the examples, the button is updating only one of the properties in the internal Context value.

 | Using `react-lightning-context`  | Using `React Context`                  |
 | -------------------------------- | -------------------------------------- |